2. The mind must be renewed.

 4. Christians have the mind of Christ available to them because the Godhead lives in the believer by Spirit (See Learning Activity #8).

-6. The word “Let” tells us that we have a personal responsibility for the renewing of our minds.
-Considering the verse in #3 and #5 above we can see that we must “let” this process happen.
-It will be a free will choice on our part.
+6. The word “Let” tells us that the renewal of our mind is an individual, personal event over a period of time.
 NOTE: The Greek word used here for “let” is “phroneo” meaning to exercise the mind, to be mentally disposed in a certain direction, to interest oneself in obedience.

 8. Not to walk in the vanity of their minds.